MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 # Microsoft R Content

-This is the top-level articles with intro and links to other stuff...
+This is the top-level article with intro and links to other stuff...

 ```
 Works for me!